ckeditor/ckeditor5/docs/features/editor-placeholder.md

 # Editor placeholder

 You can prompt the user to input content by displaying a configurable placeholder text when the editor is empty.
 This works similarly to the native DOM [`placeholder` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-placeholder) used by inputs.
+Not to be confused with {@link examples/framework/content-placeholder content placeholder}.

 ## Demo